Atterratio/cmsplugin-slick/README.md

 Allow add Django-CMS plugin like one slide, ore multislide if plugin return not wrapped list of ellements, see my plugin `Image Folder Carousel`

 ###Plugins Wrapper
-Alolow wrapp several Django-CMS plugins like one slide.
-For example you can add to this plugin `text` and `image` plugis, and text will be like title for image.
+Allow wrapp several Django-CMS plugins like one slide.
+For example you can add `text` and `image` plugis, and text will be like title for image.

 ###Image Folder Carousel
 Returns images from `filer` folder as carousel slides